camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

 ---

-The process engine reports runtime metrics to the database that can help with drawing conclusions about usage, load, and performance of the BPM platform.
+The process engine reports runtime metrics to the database that can help draw conclusions about usage, load, and performance of the BPM platform.
 Metrics are reported in the database table `ACT_RU_METER_LOG` as natural numbers in the Java `long` range and count the occurrence of specific events.
 Single metric entries consist of a metric identifier, a value that the metric took in a certain timespan and a name identifying the metric reporter.
 There is a set of built-in metrics that are reported by default.

 # Built-in Metrics